AiursoftWeb/ArrayDb/README.md

     .ToArray();
 ```

+However, using ArrayDb as an enumerable collection doesn't fully utilize its optimized performance characteristics.
+Thanks to its fixed-length structure, ArrayDb can quickly locate an element by index without additional overhead.
+If you need to enumerate through every element in the database, you might want to consider accessing data by index or in bulk where possible to leverage ArrayDb's constant-time (O(1)) access.

 If you want to get all data from all partitions, you can use `ReadAll` to get all data.

 ```csharp